Shahid-Sid/Weather_App/README.md

 # Weather_App
 🌦 Weather Forecast App

-A simple and interactive Streamlit app that shows weather forecasts and allows users to download a PDF report with icons (☀️ 🌧️ 🌤️).
+A simple and interactive Streamlit app that shows weather forecasts and allows users to download a csv report

 ✨ Features